dv/pcre2/README.md

 This library provides a Ruby interface for the PCRE2 library, which supports more advanced regular expression functionality than the built-in Ruby `Regexp`.

+## Why?

+Ruby's `Regexp` is actually quite fast!
+For simple Regexps without backtracking (for instance regexp without matches like `.*`), you should probably keep using the Ruby `Regexp`.
+No extra dependencies and it'll be faster than using an external library, including PCRE2.

+The main reason I built this was so I could use the [backtracking control verbs](https://www.rexegg.com/backtracking-control-verbs.html#mainverbs) such as `(*SKIP)(*FAIL)` that are not supported by Ruby's `Regexp`.
+Using these, and other features, `PCRE2` supports some pretty wild and advanced regular expressions which you cannot do with Ruby's `Regexp`.

+`PCRE2` also supports JIT (just-in-time) compilation of the regular expression.
+From [the manual](https://www.pcre.org/current/doc/html/pcre2jit.html):
+> Just-in-time compiling is a heavyweight optimization that can greatly speed up pattern matching.
+However, it comes at the cost of extra processing before the match is performed, so it is of most benefit when the same pattern is going to be matched many times.
+This does not necessarily mean many calls of a matching function; if the pattern is not anchored, matching attempts may take place many times at various positions in the subject, even for a single call.
+Therefore, if the subject string is very long, it may still pay to use JIT even for one-off matches.

+You can enable JIT by calling `regexp.jit!` on the `PCRE2::Regexp` object.
+Using JIT the `PCRE2` matching can be more than 2X faster than Ruby's built-in.

 ## Installation

 Install the PCRE2 library: